qd600600/physiology-first-framework-signal-analysis/WHITEPAPER.md

 ---

 *This whitepaper presents independent research findings and does not represent the views of any institutional affiliation.
-The W(t) framework is available for research and clinical use under appropriate licensing terms.*
+The Physiology-First Framework is available for research and clinical use under appropriate licensing terms.*